Types of Museum & Library Collaborations

 -Furthermore, it will enlarge the museum experience for the public by providing further information and resources about the collections.

-Buffalo and Erie County Historical Society and the Buffalo Museum of Science.
+Two examples of museum libraries can be found at the Buffalo and Erie County Historical Society and the Buffalo Museum of Science.

 2. Museum & Library Sharing the Same Building (collections unrelated)